Cu7ious/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 5-4_bad_luck_8_is_your_chance	# Displays `Holberton School` & `luck`: `bad` if 4, `good` if 8
-6-superstitious_numbers		# Displays numbers and `bad-luck-numbers using `case` statement 7-clock				# Prints every minute for all 12 hours
+6-superstitious_numbers		# Displays numbers and `bad-luck-numbers using `case` statement 7-clock				# Prints every minute for all 12 hours 8-for_ls			# Displays the content of the current directory, cuts dashes (if any)
 ```